Ashlin Alverez

 Do you have any siblings?

 I have two brothers and one sister.
 The little one will turn 4, my other little brother is 11, and the other will turn 12.
-I'm the oldest.
-So [we are] four in total.
+I’m the oldest.
+So [there are four of us] in total.
 We are two [girls] and two [boys] — it’s perfect.

 How would you describe yourself?